shucking/aws-chalice-ecommerce-workshop/workshop/content/start/takeaways/_index.en.md

 3. Created the corresponding Rest API in API Gateway
     - Chalice automatically configures your API's Integration Request to a with a Lambda proxy to integrate with your Lambda Function
 {{< img "api-console.png" "API Console">}}
+4. Created a basic CI/CD pipeline that updates and deploys our Chalice app through CloudFormation.
+{{< img "ci-cd-stack.png" "App Stack">}}